rwynn/monstache-site/content/options/index.md

 a failure point.
 See the option resume-from-timestamp for information on how to replay oplog events since a given event occurred.

+For data read via the direct read feature the oplog time will only be available if the id of the MongoDB document is an ObjectID.
+If the id of the MongoDB document is not an ObjectID and the document source is a direct read query then the oplog time with not be available.

 ## resume

 ### boolean (default false)